biojava/biojava.github.io/wiki/BioJava:CookBook:GA.md

 population of chromosomes is available.
 Like real chromsomes they mutate and recombine with some frequency at each generation.
 Critically, after each round of potential mutation and recombination the chromosomes that encode the best solution are favoured for replication.
-Thus, their is a trend towards increasingly good solutions in the population.
+Thus, there is a trend towards increasingly good solutions in the population.

 The example below demonstrates a very simple genetic algorithm